soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 - It allows the linking of different knowledge models, e.g. to connect the SWR metadata model with existing and new knowledge structures on soil health and related domains
 - It allows reasoning over the relations in the stored graph, and thus allows connecting and smartly combining knowledge from those domains
 - Through the SPARQL interface, it allows users and processes to use such reasoning and exploit previously unconnected sets of knowledge

+### Git - User enhanced metadata

+The current setup of SWR, using the pycsw infrastructure, allows users to propose metadat enhancements.
+Such enhancements are managed in Git
+@Paul: please add/update where needed

 ## Ongoing Developments